WPSYG/Python-2-day-workshop/README.md

 # Python-2-day-workshop

-this contain the notebooks for our  python 2 days workshop
+This contains the notebooks for our  python 2 days workshop We have included 6 different notebooks and each notebook focus on a specific sub topic.